eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-automation.md

 | Mixin ID   | Description
 | --- | ---
-| `pullrequest`  | Enables pull request workflow where Codenvy handles local & remote branching, forking, and pull request issuance.
-Pull requests generated from within Codenvy have another Factory placed into the comments of pull requests that a PR reviewer can consume.
+| `pullrequest`  | Enables pull request workflow where {{ site.product_mini_name }} handles local & remote branching, forking, and pull request issuance.
+Pull requests generated from within {{ site.product_mini_name }} have another Factory placed into the comments of pull requests that a PR reviewer can consume.
 Adds contribution panel to the IDE.
 If this mixin is set, then it uses attribute values for `project.attributes.local_branch` and `project.attributes.contribute_to_branch`. <br><br> The `pullrequest` mixin requires additional configuration from the `attributes` object of the project.
-If present, Codenvy will use the project attributes as defined in the Factory.
-If not provided, Codenvy will set defaults for the attributes. <br><br> Learn more about other mixins, on [`project : {}` object for Eclipse Che](https://www.eclipse.org/che/docs/server/rest-api/index.html)
+If present, {{ site.product_mini_name }} will use the project attributes as defined in the Factory.
+If not provided, {{ site.product_mini_name }} will set defaults for the attributes. <br><br> Learn more about other mixins, on [`project : {}` object for Eclipse Che](https://www.eclipse.org/che/docs/server/rest-api/index.html)

 ## Pull Request Mixin Attributes
 Project attributes alter the behavior of the IDE or workspace.